Timothy Busfield

 Timothy Busfield (born June 12, 1957) is an American actor and director.
-He played Elliot Weston on the television series thirtysomething; Mark, the brother-in-law of Ray Kinsella (Kevin Costner), in Field of Dreams; and Danny Concannon on the television series The West Wing.
-In 1991, he received a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for thirtysomething.
-He is the founder of the 501(c)(3) non-profit arts organization Theatre for Children, Inc. In 2024, he was inducted into the Sacramento Baseball Hall of Fame as a pitcher.
+He played Arnold Poindexter in the first two Revenge of the Nerds films, Elliot Weston on the television series Thirtysomething, Mark in Field of Dreams, and Danny Concannon on the television series The West Wing.
+In 1991, he received a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for Thirtysomething.

+Busfield has been accused of sexual assault against five children and three adults, with the allegations occurring once in 1994, once in 2012, and six times in 2026.
+The 1994 case resulted in a settlement for the alleged victim.
+The 2026 allegations resulted in him being arrested and also dropped by talent agency Innovative Artists.
+He denied the allegations through his lawyer.

 Early life and education

-Busfield was born June 12, 1957, in Lansing, Michigan, the son of drama professor Roger and Michigan State University Press Director Jean Busfield.
-He graduated from East Lansing High School in 1975.
-He received his first professional acting job at 18 in a children's theater adaptation of Shakespeare's A Midsummer Night's Dream.
-Busfield studied drama at East Tennessee State University and traveled frequently with the Actors Theater of Louisville, which took him to Europe and Israel.
+Busfield was born June 12, 1957, in Lansing, Michigan, to drama professor Roger Busfield and Michigan State University Press director Jean Busfield.
+He graduated from East Lansing High School in East Lansing in 1975.
+Busfield studied at East Tennessee State University for two years.